hexaworld/hexaworld-renderer-3d/README.md

 - `game.objects` A list of all objects defined by the game, each of which has a `type`, `id`, and `transform`.

-- `game.events` Events from the game that are used to dynamically update the rendered scene (see `hexaworld-core` for all events).
+- `game.events` Events from the game that are used to dynamically update the rendered scene.

 ### components

 This renderer is built out of two primary components, each of which are quite general and could possibly be moved to separate repos within the `stack.gl` ecosystem.

+#### `view`
-- `view` Simple wrapper for different `stack.gl` cameras.
+Simple wrapper for different `stack.gl` cameras.

 - `view.type` Type of camera.

-##### `view.camera`
-The camera itself.
+- `view.camera` The camera itself.

 #### `scene`
-Enables building a collection of `stack.gl` geometries and light sources from a list of `objects`, and setting geometries given the current state of all objects on each update, and drawing them to the context.
+Builds a collection of `stack.gl` geometries and light sources from a list of `objects`, and enables setting geometries given the current state of all objects on each update, and drawing them.

 - `scene.build(objects, styles)` Build a scene from a list of `objects` and  `styles`.
 Every object in the list should have the following attributes: